-ELECTRICAL AND ELECTRONIC MEASUREMENTS
+19EET401 ELECTRICAL AND ELECTRONIC MEASUREMENTS

-- Confer the static and dynamic characteristics and define various errors. - Derive torque equation for different types of meters. - Calculate R, L, and C using bridges. - Explain storage and display devices. - Examine the working principle of different types of transducers.
+- Discuss the static and dynamic characteristics and define various errors.

+- Derive torque equation for different types of meters.

+- Calculate R, L, and C using bridges.

+- Explain storage and display devices.

+- Discuss the types of transducers.